--- /dev/null

 +<h2>

-+15.7&nbsp; glutWireDodecahedron, glutSolidDodecahedron</h2>
++15.7 glutWireDodecahedron, glutSolidDodecahedron</h2>

 +The "<tt>glutWireDodecahedron</tt>" and "<tt>glutSolidDodecahedron</tt>"